Tractable Uncertainty for Structure Learning: Background

 A common assumption is that the prior and likelihood scores are \textit{modular}, that is, they decompose into a product of terms for each mechanism $G_i$ of the graph, where $G_i$ specifies the set of parents of variable $i$ in $G$.
 In such cases, the overall posterior decomposes as:

 The acyclicity constraint $\mathds{1}_{\isdag{G}}$ induces correlations between different mechanisms and presents the key computational challenge for posterior inference.
-The form of the prior and likelihood can be chosen based on knowledge about the domain; for example, for linear Gaussian models, we can employ the BGe score \citep{Kuipers14Bge}, which is a closed form expression for the marginal likelihood of a variable given its parent set (marginalizing over weights of the linear model).
+The prior and likelihood can be chosen based on knowledge about the domain; for example, for linear Gaussian models, we can employ the BGe score \citep{Kuipers14Bge}, a closed form expression for the marginal likelihood of a variable given its parent set (marginalizing over weights of the linear model).
 The prior is typically chosen to penalize larger parent sets.

-\paragraph{Orderings and Acyclicity} A popular method to reduce the search space of DAGs is to instead indirectly learn over the space of topological orders, where each order $\order$ is a permutation of $\{1, ..., d\}$.
-Let $\order^{\orderless i}$ be the set of variables preceding variable $i$ in $\order$.
-We say that a parent set $G_i$ is consistent with an order $\order$ if $G_i \subseteq \order^{\orderless i}$, and that graph $G$ is consistent if all of its parent sets are consistent (written $G \models \order$).
-It immediately follows that any DAG is consistent with at least one order, and further any directed graph consistent with an order must be acyclic.
-Given this, we can specify a joint distribution over orders and DAGs as follows:

-In the case where the prior and likelihood are modular, the resulting distribution $p$ is said to be order-modular.
-Notice that the marginal $\posterior(\graph|\dataset)$ is not the same as $\posterior_G(\graph|\dataset)$, as $\posterior$ will favour graphs which are consistent with more orders.
-This imparts a bias for learning with respect to $\posterior$ instead of $p_G$.
-On the other hand, the space of orders is much smaller than the space of DAGs, enabling more efficient exploration of the distribution \citep{Friedman03Ordermcmc}.
-For convenience, for the rest of this paper we will omit the dependence on the dataset and write $p(\order, \graph)$ for the Bayesian posterior.